kyu-kuanwei/leetcode/src/0090_SubsetsII/README.md

 Cope with the duplication.

   - Sort the `nums` first and
   - Check if the current number is same as the last number or not.
-If it is same, do nothing, continue the for loop.
+If they are the same, do nothing, continue the for loop.

 ```java
 if (i > start && nums[i] == nums[i-1]) {